riro9510/newBaseFlutterTemplate/README.md

 flutter pub global run rename --appname "Your App Name" flutter pub global run rename --bundleId com.yourcompany.yourapp

-### 🧙 Step 2 – Generate folder structure
+### 🧙 Step 2 – Initialize project

-dart scripts/init_structure.dart

-### 📦 Step 3 – Install dependencies

-flutter pub get
+This command installs dependencies, sets up Node, installs Husky, generates folders, etc.

+bash init.sh

-### 🔗 Step 4 – Sync with your own Git repo
+### 🔗 Step 3 – Sync with your own Git repo
 Create a new repository on GitHub (or your platform of choice).
 Then replace the origin of this template:

 git remote remove origin
 git remote add origin https://yourgitprovider.com/your-user/your-repo.git

-### Always remember to Run default checks
-flutter format .        # Format all the code flutter analyze         # Useful to catch potential issues early flutter test            # Run your own tests (once added)
+### ✅ Step 4 – Use Git like a pro
+This repo comes with pre-configured Git hooks:

+Auto-format your code before each commit

+Run flutter analyze

+Block broken commits early

+If you ever need to skip the commit assistant, you can use:

+git commit --no-verify

 💬 Final words